trialan/zeta3/README.md

 $$\left(1-\frac{ax^2}{n\pi}\right)\left(1-\frac{bx^2}{n\pi}\right)\left(1-\frac{cx^2}{n\pi}\right) = \left(1-\frac{abcx^6}{n^3\pi^3}\right)$$

 and then a lot of l'Hôpital's rule and the tricks in [these lecture notes](https://www.math.cmu.edu/~bwsulliv/basel-problem.pdf) (proof 1) should have been enough.
+[This](https://math.stackexchange.com/questions/1459709/can-this-approximate-closed-form-of-aperys-constant-zeta3-be-improved/) is an interesting approach along similar lines, he gets a good approximation for zeta(3).